StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/weeks_sub.md

 ## Description

-Returns the value with the number of weeks minused to date.
+Subtracts a specified number of weeks from a datetime or date value.

 ## Syntax